AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49970-incorrect-handling-of-graphql-errors.md

 ## Issue

-`GraphQLOperationNames` key was not handled correctly if the `logDataHelper` contains this key or not.
+`GraphQLOperationNames` key is not handled correctly whether the `logDataHelper` contains this key or not.

 <u>Steps to reproduce</u>: